Minnesota Eviction Notice

 Step 5: Court Judgment

-- If the court rules in favor of the landlord, a Writ of Recovery of Premises and Order to Vacate will be issued, requiring the tenant to vacate the property within 24 hours.
+If courts rule in favor of landlords, they will issue a Writ of Recovery of Premises and Order to Vacate.
+Furthermore, this requires tenants to vacate the property within 24 hours.

 Important Considerations